elugens/hello-javascript/docs/general-javascript-questions/js-classes/class-inheritance.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> According to the specification, if a class extends another class and has no constructor, then the parent class constructor is generated in the child class passing it all the arguments.
-That happens if we do not write a constructor of our own.
+  <div><strong>Interview Response:</strong> According to the specification, if a class extends another class and has no constructor, then the parent class constructor is generated in the child class, passing the child all the arguments in the parent.
+This behavior happens if we do not write a constructor of our own.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />